MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/segmentation-lists-subscriptions.md

 Segments can be dynamic, static, or compound.

-- *Dynamic segments* are set up by using logical expressions, such as all contacts from New York or all contacts who like The Mets.
+- *Dynamic segments* are set up by using logical expressions, such as "all contacts from New York" or "all contacts who like The Mets."
 Membership in dynamic segments changes constantly to reflect new or removed contacts and updated contact information.
 - *Static segments* establish a static list of contacts who are selected on a per-contact basis rather than created logically based on field values.
 Marketers and salespeople might create and populate a static list based on private knowledge or offline interactions.
 - *Compound segments* combine existing (live) segments using logical operators.